This post may contain affiliate links. Find more info in my disclaimer.

 And that’s it.
 One of the biggest attractions to Budva are the beaches but they're all different.

 Have you been to these Budva beaches?
-We love to know your favourites and you can leave us a comment below.
+We love to know your favourites and you can leave me a comment below.

 Book your accommodation anywhere in the world through any of the search boxes on our site and we'll make a donation towards sterilising stray animals in Montenegro.